 The Bike-to-Work Day was part of a weekend program of Bike Days.
 On Saturday, the Ellipse was the site of demonstrations, bicycle registration booths, displays of biking and camping equipment, discussions about bicycle safety, and tours.
-Sunday was the National Capitol Open race.
+Sunday was the National Capital Open race.

-WABA entered into a period of increasing instability.
-The newsletter was being published with increasing irregularity.
-Sometimes it was printed by offset, and other times it appeared as stapled, mimeographed sheets.
-The board minutes of August 1976 reported that more people were needed to help with the newsletter and that there were "major problems with volunteers and participation.
+WABA entered into a period of instability.
+The newsletter was published with increasing irregularity.
+Sometimes it was printed by offset; other times it appeared as stapled, mimeographed sheets.
+The Board minutes of August 1976 reported that more people were needed to help with the newsletter and that there were "major problems with volunteers and participation.
 There is not enough participation in the Board."
-Most of the work fell on a few board members.
+Most of the work fell on a few Board members.
 The Nominating Committee was having a difficult time getting people to run for the Board slots which would soon open at the general membership meeting.

 After Lance Ringle left the WABA staff in 1975, there was one other staffer, Adlai Jourdin, who spent little time at WABA.
-Otherwise, the organization was left without anyone to keep the office going and to process the paperwork which comes with maintaining membership records.
-Work on the helmet study ended, because the clerical work was undone.
+Otherwise, the organization was left without anyone to keep the office going and to process the paperwork and maintain membership records.
+Work on the helmet study ended because the clerical work was undone.

 With declining income, WABA was unable to keep its office in the Dupont Circle Building, which by then cost \$107 a month in rent.
-A language school offered to rent the WABA office from 9:00 to 1:00 each day for \$75 a month.
-WABA turned down the offer, opting instead at the beginning of 1977 to move in with the Potomac Area Council of American Youth Hostels (AYH), which had an office at 1520 16th Street.
+A language school offered to rent the

+WABA office for four hours each day for \$75 a month.
+WABA turned down the offer, opting instead at the beginning of 1977 to move in with the Potomac Area Council of American Youth Hostels (AYH), which had an office at 1520 16th Street NW.

 Rent to AYH was considerably cheaper, at \$50 a month.
 For that, WABA had an alcove with a desk and a filing cabinet.
 WABA also had access to the AYH kitchen, conference table, and some storage space.
-The AYH office was in a neighborhood described by one member as "kind of funky...dicey."
+The AYH office was in a neighborhood described by one member as ''kind of funky...dicey."
 WABA's things would occasionally disappear.
 Once, the Office Manager came in to find a hole in the wall and his radio missing.

 By late 1977, WABA faced a crisis.
 Shaw, who for many was the symbol of WABA's vitality, was gone.
-Hudak, another moving force from the beginning, had stopped down after serving as WABA's second Chairman.
+Hudak, another moving force from the beginning, had stepped down after serving as WABA's second Chairman.
 New leaders were not recruited.
-Of those who were running the organization, an observer later remarked, "They weren't dynamic enough to pick up the ball.
+Of those who were running the organization, an observer later remarked, ''They weren't dynamic enough to pick up the ball.
 They weren't ready to go out and bring in more people."

 WABA had difficulty maintaining stability among its officers.
-The September 1977 Ride On!! reported that John Rost resigned as Chairman and that Pat Schooley also resigned as Chairwoman of the Maryland effort.
+On August 29, 1977, John Rost submitted a terse resignation as Chairman; about the same time Pat Schooley also resigned as Chairman of the Maryland effort.
 Bob Swain was nominated to run as Chairman in the general membership meeting.
+Swain, a telephone company worker, had been a WABA activist, leading WABA bicycle rides and conducting bicycle safety demonstrations.
 But some WABA members were discouraged at the selection of Swain, who they felt would not be able to pull the organization out of its malaise.
-AISO7 some felt that Swain would move the organization toward more of a social club.
+Also, some felt that Swain would move the organization toward more of a social club.